 Traditional toys remain superior to electronic toys for children's language development.
-For example, when toys talk, parents talk less—and subsequently, kids vocalize less.
-Blocks, dolls, musical instruments, cars, trains, shape-sorters, and other low-tech toys get kids—and parents—talking, singing, playing, and interacting.
-These all help build foundational communication skills.
+For example, when toys talk, parents talk less—and, in turn, kids vocalize less.
+Blocks, dolls, musical instruments, cars, trains, shape-sorters and other low-tech toys get kids—and parents—talking, singing, playing and interacting.
+These all help build a foundation for communication skills.

 Books always make excellent presents, and sharing the joy of reading is a lifelong gift.

 For infants and toddlers: Books with textures inviting touch are ideal, as are colorful board and picture books.